thermoio/docs/applications/installing-wordpress-on-centos-7.md

    ```shell
    sudo chown -R apache:apache /var/www/html/*
    ```
+## 4: Configure WordPress
-## 4: This step configures your new WordPress installation to connect to the MySQL database you created in Section 2.
+This step configures your new WordPress installation to connect to the MySQL database you created in Section 2.
 1. Change to the Apache root directory storing the configuration file:
    ```shell
    cd /var/www/html